Assassination of Charlie Kirk: Popular culture

+The same day of the assassination, American website Jezebel took down a previously published satirical article from September 8 titled "We Paid Some Etsy Witches to Curse Charlie Kirk" that referenced Kirk's rhetoric and people "selling" hexes on Etsy and updated it with a new headline and text to emphasize that it was a humorous piece that had no intention of bringing harm to anyone.
 On the night of Kirk's assassination, Comedy Central cancelled all scheduled reruns of the South Park episode "Got a Nut", in which the character of Eric Cartman portrays a parodic version of Kirk.
 This followed an online campaign to have the show cancelled over its satirical portrayal of Kirk shortly before his death.
 Kirk himself had called his parody in South Park "hilarious".
-Several National Football League and Major League Baseball teams paid tribute to Kirk in their games following his death, although teams in both leagues faced criticism from fans for either honoring Kirk or not honoring Kirk.
+In the week following his death, several professional sports events held moments of silence for Kirk.
+According to the Hindustan Times, some individuals expressed outrage on social media towards National Football League teams who did not hold a moment of silence.

-On September 12 and 13, country singer Morgan Wallen dedicated his song "I'm a Little Crazy" to Kirk's widow in performances in Edmonton.
-During a Coldplay concert on September 14, frontman Chris Martin mentioned Kirk's family and asked the audience to send love out into the world, adding: "You can send it to people you disagree with, but you send them love anyway."
-On the same day, English rap duo Bob Vylan mocked Kirk's death at a concert in Amsterdam, with frontman Bobby Vylan saying, "The pronouns was/were.
-Because if you talk shit, you will get banged.
+On September 12 and 13, country singer Morgan Wallen dedicated his song "I'm a Little Crazy" to Erika in performances in Edmonton.
+On September 14, Coldplay frontman Chris Martin mentioned Kirk's family during the segment of the group's Music of the Spheres World Tour where he asks the audience to send love out into the world, adding: "You can send it to people you disagree with, but you send them love anyway."
+On the same day, English rap duo Bob Vylan mocked Kirk's death at a concert in Amsterdam, with frontman Bobby Vylan saying, "if you talk shit, you will get banged.
 Rest in piss, Charlie Kirk, you piece of shit."
 (Note: Vylan's imperative was variously transcribed as "rest in peace" or "rest in piss".)
-Subsequently, a Vylan concert in Tilberg was cancelled by the venue.
+Subsequently, a Vylan concert in Tilburg was cancelled by the venue.
+On September 16, an AI-generated song credited to Spalexma, "We Are Charlie Kirk", was released on music streaming services.
+It briefly topped Spotify's viral songs chart and made it onto Billboards Hot Christian Songs chart.
+Comedian Pete Davidson referenced Kirk's killing in the 2026 The Roast of Kevin Hart.